Ketki-Godse/Solar-Power-Prediction-Part-2/README.md

 3. To keep a track of all the MSE values, I introduced CSVLogger to download the loss values as a CSV.

 4. I plotted graphs to compare the actual and predicted values of all three datasets.

+## Result of these changes:
+The minimized error reduced from 0.022861 to 0.016391.